TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Webhook.rst

 Foreign setups
 ==============

-In some cases one might use a different hoster then mentioned above.
+In some cases one might use a different hoster than mentioned above.
 Or the file structure does not match the structure of an TYPO3 extension.

 In such cases a mirror to one of the supported hosters must be setup.